 Before you begin, be sure to set aside the spare boiler o-ring and safety ring, which you’ll find in a small brown envelope.
 Next, give your heat transfer plate or induction plate a quick rinse with soapy water and dry it with a towel or cloth, making sure it’s completely dry.

 Although it’s not completely necessary, we recommend that you run a cycle without any coffee the very first time you use your machine.
 To do this, follow steps 1, 3 and 4 below.
 When that’s complete, you’re ready to get brewing, this time following all the steps below:

 Step 1: Adding water

 Fill the boiler with 120g of water, or just below the ‘fill to here’ line.
+We recommend using filtered water to prevent the build up of limescale, which can affect the functioning of your machine.
 It’s important that you don’t fill beyond this amount or you may find that water spits out of the chimney.
 Next, screw the grouphead onto the boiler, taking care to do this gently so as not to spill any of the water.
 Tighten until you can see that there is contact between the top of the boiler and the bottom of the grouphead, creating a seal.

 Step 2: Preparing the coffee

 - Freshly ground coffee: We strongly recommend using freshly roast coffee beans and grinding them just before you use them, although you can also use pre-ground coffee if you must.
 We’ve written a blog post detailing our favourite grinders to provide some guidance if you don’t have one yet.